 The gun on the right in this photo is the original design.
-Pulling the charging handle releases the hook that engages the operating rod.
+Pulling the charging handle on the outside fat portion releases the hook that engages the operating rod.
 This allows the shooter to manually load a new round, eliminating the need to overpower the massive return spring.
 All modern semiautomatic rifles do not have this feature.
 (At least all the ones I know of.)

 There was a misconception that this feature was added because the gun jammed so much that it needed a manual option.
 If it jammed that much, it would have not been approved for service.
-All SLR’s will jam if not cleaned properly, if you carried an M-16 in the 60’s, you would be familiar with the jamming problem.
+All SLR’s will jam if not cleaned properly, if you carried an M-16 in the 60’s and 70’s, you would be familiar with jamming problems.

 5. Stock Numbering

 A number was stamped into the wood on the left side, slightly above and forward of the magazine.
 All the numbers start with 81 and have a decimal place with one or two numbers following, i.e. 81.4, 81.5, 81.55, 81.6 etc.